mdnunez/pyhddmjags/README.md

 ### Getting started

-At the moment each script can be run individually to simulate from hierarchical drift-diffusion models and then find (and recover) parameter estiamtes from those models.
+At the moment each script can be run individually to simulate from hierarchical drift-diffusion models and then find (and recover) parameter estimates from those models.
 See scripts blocked_exp_conds_py3.py, recovery_test_py3.py, and regression_test_py3.py.
 These scripts also provide useful examples for using JAGS with pyjags, the JAGS Wiener module, mixture modeling in JAGS, and Bayesian diagnostics in Python.

-In the future this package will have callable functions.
+In the future this package will be more user-friendly.

 ### License